htilquin/bliss-card-maker/README.md

-# card-maker
+# mama-card-maker

-> Helping you making personnalized cards for your [Clank!](https://www.direwolfdigital.com/clank/) game.

 _currently in developpement!_

-This project is designed to help you make new and personnalized _Clank!_ cards.
+This project is designed to make personnalized cards.

 This project is build using python 3 and the specific library streamlit.